Comodo Dragon

-Comodo Dragon is a freeware web browser.
-It is based on Chromium and is produced by Comodo Group.
+Comodo Dragon is a discontinued freeware web browser based on Chromium and produced by Comodo Group.
 Sporting a similar interface to Google Chrome, Dragon does not implement Chrome's user tracking and some other potentially privacy-compromising features, replacing them with its own user tracking implementations, and provides additional security measures, such as indicating the authenticity and relative strength of a website's Secure Sockets Layer (SSL) certificate.

 Features

 Upon installation, Comodo Dragon offers the opportunity to configure either the Comodo Dragon or the user's entire computer to use Comodo's own DNS servers instead of the user's Internet service provider.
 Comodo Dragon performs additional checks on the SSL digital certificates of secure websites, and informs users if a site's certificate may be of insufficient strength.
 It includes an on-demand site inspector designed to determine if a site hosts malicious code.

 Instead of Google Updater, Comodo Dragon features its own built-in updater.
 If Dragon is uninstalled, users are given the option of keeping Dragon's cache and cookie files or deleting them.

 In addition, the following Google Chrome features are removed or disabled in Dragon: